 “Thanks to you and that specific session I’ve found myself saying out loud that I trust the piece – and I love that!
 And it’s a lot down to your brilliant contributions – be they reassurances, questions, angles and directions of thought I hadn’t seen/envisaged… It was a delight to work with you.”
 Segolene Tarte

 In 2017-2018, alongside other projects, I undertook a self-led professional development programme in dramaturgy, funded by Arts Council England grants for the arts using public money through the National Lottery.
 I also received support from South East Dance, Oxford Dance Forum, Pavilion Dance South West, The Point and AMATA (Falmouth University) for this programme.
-See my Blog section for updates and reflections from this programme.

 Photos: where dramaturgy happens….

 As a dramaturg for artists, my job is to help you as an artist get the best out of yourself.

 To be curious about your work and to thereby inspire you to think about your work in different ways

 To show you doors you may not have seen yet so that you can open them if you want

 To ask ‘Why?’ not because I think you shouldn’t, but because I genuinely want to know

 To help you to find out more about your own inspirations and desires as an artist

 To be a mirror so that you can more clearly see yourself and your work